solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 ```

 Inspect the updated NFT on Solana Explorer!
 Just like previously, if you have
-any issues you should fix them yourself, but if needed the
+any issues, you should fix them yourself, but if needed the
 [solution code](https://github.com/solana-developers/professional-education/blob/main/labs/update-metaplex-nft.ts)
 is available.

 Congratulations!
 You've successfully learned how to use the Metaplex SDK to
 create, update, and verify NFTs as part of a collection.
 That's everything you
 need to build out your own collection for just about any use case.
 You could
-build a new event ticketing platform, revamp a retail businesses membership
+build a new event ticketing platform, revamp a retail business membership
-Ppogram, or even digitize your school's student ID system.
+program, or even digitize your school's student ID system.
 The possibilities are
 endless!

 ### Challenge